 Who was in goal when the Leafs captured the 1967 Stanley Cup?

-Terry Sawchuk won the only Stanley Cup of his career, when the Leafs beat the Montreal Canadiens 3-2 in the final.
+Terry Sawchuk won four Stanley Cups in his career, but only one of them with the Leafs.
+He led the team past the Montreal Canadiens 3-2 in the 1967 Final.

 Who did the Leafs make captain in 1997 as the first ever European captain of an NHL team?